DON'T BURY YOUR HEAD IN THE SAND!

 Note: We are not an online festival

 Because film is important.
 Because you are important.
 And because nobody grew up dreaming of one day having their film screen on an iPhone: We are a non-profit organization dedicated to putting films in theaters where they belong.
-We did this in 2020 while others closed down or moved online, we did it in 2021 and we're doing it in 2022!
+We did this in 2020 while others closed down or moved online, we did it in 2021, we did it in 2022 and we're doing it in 2023!

 **ALL GENRES WELCOME!**